 What a jerk…she scolded at the male in her mind, If it wasn't for this idiot Sora, then I would still be back at home…my friends, my family, the business…I don't care about college, I could always get loans and I already had done a bunch of scholarships…so, then, what's the big deal?
 I don't need this.
 These government guys can go to hell.
 These people could anybody else in the world that they want, and they chose some teenage chick from a tiny town in Illinois?
 She frowned, knowing full well that her point was valid—why would it be necessary for the government, above all people, to pick her, when they had others that could do the job twice as better?
 It was stupid.

 Contemplating for a brief moment, the young woman took the right turn and headed for the thick, yellow-striped, red-illuminated barrier, knowing that Riku would be the kind of man to walk through that kind of door.
-As she arrived she immediately caught the handle (or what she thought was the handle) before pulling back with all her might, gym-trained muscles coming into practice.
+Wandering up to it, she immediately caught the handle (or what she thought was the handle) before pulling back with all her might, gym-trained muscles coming into practice.
 Something clicked, then, before it unsealed itself with pillows of steam releasing from the seams and it fluidly opened.
-What met her inquisitive eyes was not something she didn't quite expect—darkness.
+What met her inquisitive eyes was something she didn't expect—darkness.

 "Wha…?" she asked to the air, gaping at it in shock.
 What was this place?
 A freaking haunted house or something?
 Shaking her head, Kairi proceeded forward now out of simple curiosity, finding it extremely interesting that besides the fact it was dark, a blanket of thick fog sat snugly in between encrypted circular walls that made it looked like an alien ship or something.
 It gave her the willies, but she honestly wanted to know what it was.